TOP Brands with numbers in their name

 7Up Logo

 Among the myriad of brands that include numbers, 7Up is an iconic representative of the American beverage industry.
 This lemon-lime flavored soft drink with American roots has been quenching thirst since its introduction in 1929.
-Even after almost a century, its appeal has not waned, and it continues to be a favorite beverage of many people around the world.
+Even after almost a century, its appeal has not waned, and it remains a favorite beverage worldwide.

-The nomenclature of “7Up” is more than just a catchy name.
-It is deeply intertwined with the very essence of the drink.
-The number “7” underlying the brand’s unique formula stands for the seven different ingredients that make up this fizzy drink.
-This intentional branding decision was made to emphasize the simplicity of the drink’s composition in an era when the carbonated beverage market was overwhelmed with numerous additives and synthetic ingredients.
+The vocabulary of “7Up” is more than just a catchy name.
+It is deeply intertwined with the drink’s very essence.
+The number “7” that underlies the brand’s unique formula represents the seven ingredients of this fizzy drink.
+This intentional branding decision emphasized the drink’s simple composition in an era when the carbonated beverage market was overwhelmed by numerous additives and synthetic ingredients.
 The success of this branding approach is evidenced by 7Up’s continued popularity over the decades.

 A1 Steak Sauce